Jul 2, 2017

 3. Buddy had a sparring love-hate relationship with Mel Cooley (Richard Deacon), the balding, stuffy producer of the tv show.
 But it was mostly hate.
 You have to push really hard to find an undertow of homoerotic attraction.

-Richard Deacon was gay in real life, and a fixture in West Hollywood bars during the 1970s (he died in 1984).
+Richard Deacon was gay in real life, and a fixture in West Hollywood bars during the 1970s.
+My friend Levi dated him.

 5. The only regular cast member who was marginally attractive was next door neighbor Jerry Helper, played Jerry Paris, who starred in some sex comedies during the 1960s.
 But he was married, too.